 Using the sum of the probabilities to generate the final ranking score for each document makes use of the Chorus Effect.
-The division by k gives greater weight to documents appearing in early segments and so utilises the Skimming Effect.
+The division by k gives greater weight to documents appearing in early segments and so aims to utilise the Skimming Effect.

-5 Experiments and Evaluation
+5. Experiments and Evaluation